haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uicollection_concept.md

 </each>
 {%endhighlight%}

  Here `elems` is the collection of the child elements of `uiCollection`.
-As far as `elems` is the observable property, the templates of the components added to `elems` in the runtime, are also rendered.
+As far as `elems` is the observable property, the templates of the 组件 added to `elems` in the runtime, are also rendered.